myelintek/documentation/user/quick_start.rst

     .. image:: /_static/imgs/user/get_started/add_project_3.png
         :width: 600

-Create a CIFAR-10 Lab
+Create a YOLOv5 Lab
 =====================

-We will start a lab to train a ML model for the CIFAR-10 dataset.
-MLSteam has a built-in image classification model for CIFAR-10, which saves lots of efforts.
+We will start a lab to train a YOLOv5 ML model.
+MLSteam has built-in image object detection models for YOLO, which saves lots of efforts.
 Simply create a lab from template.

 #) Go to the project page by clicking on the project card.